jolicode/castor/doc/12-signals.md

 }
 ```

-Return false to stop continue the task, or return an integer to stop the task
+Return false to continue the task, or return an integer to stop the task
 with this exit code.

 If the task is in a namespace, you must use the fully qualified name of the function: